 Lydia Kang is an author of young adult fiction, adult fiction and non-fiction, and poetry.
 She graduated from Columbia University and New York University School of Medicine, completing her residency and chief residency at Bellevue Hospital in New York City.
 She is a practicing physician who has gained a reputation for helping fellow writers achieve medical accuracy in fiction.
-Her books include Quackery: A Brief History of the Worst Ways to Cure Everything, A Beautiful Poison, and The Impossible Girl.
+Her poetry and non-fiction have been published in JAMA, The Annals of Internal Medicine, Canadian Medical Association Journal, Journal of General Internal Medicine, and Great Weather for Media.
 She believes in science and knocking on wood, and currently lives in Omaha with her husband and three children.

 Matt Mason is the State Poet for Nebraska and has run poetry programming for the State Department in Nepal, Romania, Botswana and Belarus.
 He is the recipient of a Pushcart Prize for his poem “Notes For My Daughter Against Chasing Storms” and his work can be found in numerous magazines and anthologies, including Ted Kooser’s American Life in Poetry.
 His books include Things We Don’t Know We Don’t Know and The Baby That Ate Cincinnati.

-Theodore Wheeler is co-director of Omaha Lit Fest and the author of three books, including the novels Kings of Broken Things (2017) and In Our Other Lives (March 2020).
-A graduate of Creighton’s MFA program, his short fiction is regularly featured in national magazines and he has participated in literary events from Port Townsend, Wash., to Key West, Fla., to Lisbon, Portugal, and Stuttgart, Germany.
-He teaches creative writing at UNO and Creighton University, and is a bookseller for the Dundee Book Company roving bookstore.
+Ted Wheeler is the author of three books, including the novels Kings of Broken Things (2017) and In Our Other Lives (March 2020).
+A graduate of Creighton’s MFA program, his short fiction is regularly featured in national magazines, and he has participated in literary events from Port Townsend, Wash., to Key West, Fla., to Lisbon, Portugal, and Stuttgart, Germany.
+He teaches creative writing at UNO and is a bookseller and owner of the Dundee Book Company.

-Drew Justice is assistant director of Omaha Lit Fest.
-A graduate of the MFA Program in Creative Writing at Creighton University, he co-hosts of the immensely popular Pageturners Lit Pub Quiz series.
+Drew Justice, Assistant Director.
+Drew Justice is a graduate of the MFA Program in Creative Writing at Creighton University and co-host of the immensely popular Pageturners Lit Pub Quiz series.
 He is a fiction and screenwriter, and his most recent script is currently a semi-finalist for the BlueCat Half-Hour Pilot contest.